input-output-hk/jormungandr/doc/configuration/network.md

 - `trusted_peers`: (optional) the list of nodes' [multiaddr][multiaddr] to connect to in order to bootstrap the p2p topology (and bootstrap our local blockchain);
-- `public_address`: [multiaddr][multiaddr] the address to listen from and accept connection from.
-This is the public address that will be distributed to other peers of the network that may find interest into participating to the blockchain dissemination with the node;
+-  public_address: [multiaddr] The address to listen from and accept connections.
+This is the external public address that will be distributed to other gossip peers on the network.
+Public address port must match listen address port.
-- `listen_address`: (optional) [multiaddr][multiaddr] specifies the address the node
-    will listen to to receive p2p connection.
-Can be left empty and the node will listen to whatever value was given to `public_address`.
+-  listen_address:  [multiaddr] Internal address that the node will listen to for receiving p2p connections.
+This connection will typically be port forwarded from your router or cable modem.
+Listen address port must match public address port.
 - `topics_of_interest`: the different topics we are interested to hear about:
     - `messages`: notify other peers this node is interested about Transactions typical setting for a non mining node: `"low"`.
 For a stakepool: `"high"`;